appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/ee/migrate-ee-to-ee.md

-# Migration Guide from CE to EE
+# Migration Guide from EE to EE

 - Support for horizontal pod autoscaling
   - This means appsmith will now be a kubernetes deployment and not a stateful-set